Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun הוללות (holelut), meaning madness as well (Ecclesiastes 10:13).

-The other instance of halal-madness that BDB is willing to concede occurs in the same book: Ecclesiastes 10:13 (cf. 9:3), where the feminine noun הוללות (holelut) is modified by the word רעה (ra'a), the common Hebrew word for evil, and both reflect the result of a process that starts with speaking nonsense.
+The other instance of halal-madness that BDB is willing to concede occurs in the same book: Ecclesiastes 10:13 (compare with 9:3), where the feminine noun הוללות (holelut) is modified by the word רעה (ra'a), the common Hebrew word for evil, and both reflect the result of a process that starts with speaking nonsense.

 The younger lexicon of HAW, however, counts sixteen instances of this meaning of madness; enough to recognize a whole separate root (1 Samuel 21:13, Psalm 102:9, Jeremiah 25:16).

 Here at Abarim Publications we are not at all convinced that these three seemingly different groups of meanings are so dissimilar that the existence of three separate verbs is the only logical conclusion.
 Even after a century of quantum mechanics, many people still have the tendency to lean towards determinism; the erroneous idea that one thing invariably leads to another and every situational mode can be classified in its rigorous category.
 But black-and-white thinking is old, and in the Biblical arena it never even existed.
 Sure, good opposes evil but not the way that wisdom opposes folly.
-And halal can not be radically nested under the wings of either wisdom or folly, but is rather a third modus.
+And halal cannot be radically nested under the wings of either wisdom or folly, but is rather a third modus.
 In Ecclesiastes 2:12, Solomon resolves to look at (1) wisdom, (2) holela, and (3) folly, and not (a) wisdom and (b) holela-and-folly.

 Halal denotes an exuberance, for whatever reason.
 It takes no great poetic leap to see symmetry between the shining of a star and the praising of a worshiper, certainly also because in the Bible true believers are compared to stars (Daniel 12:3).
 Halal denotes a letting go of restraints and inhibitions, and, entirely depending on the heart behind it, can result in either a complete surrender to God's control, or a detrimental flight without anyone at the helm.
 Halal can turn to either a most holy expression of devotion or else a blasphemous display of derangement.